Multipacker/framed/README.md

 ### MacOS

-Framed doesn't currently support running on MacOS.
+Framed currently does not support running on MacOS.
 As neither of us have a Mac, it is unlikely that we will add support for it.

 ### Windows